 12. Anjuna Beach

 Folded up by azure water of Arabian Sea and with hills in the background, Anjuna Beach in Goa is a perfect paradise for beach lovers.
 Situated just 8 km away in the west of Mapusa town, this beach is blessed with a bizarre array of red laterite rocks.
-It is beautifully embellished with picturesque sceneries and so the place is reckoned among the hottest tourist destination of India.
+It is beautifully embellished with picturesque sceneries and so the place is reckoned among the hottest tourist destination of India as well as a famous place for Bungee Jumping in India.

 The principal attraction of Anjuna beach is the Wednesday flea market, and Chapora Fort.
 The ideal time to visit the place is from November to March.
 Located near the Anjuna beach in St. Michael’s Church is one of the oldest churches in Goa, but is still in decent condition.
 The main attractions are its Portuguese architecture and beautiful engravings.
 There is a statue of St. Michael too, which is famous for the demon under his feet and the scale on his left hand.